ArchCipher/CyberSecurity/ctf-overthewire-bandit.md

 ## **Overview**
 The **Bandit Wargames** are a series of challenges designed to teach fundamental cybersecurity concepts and Linux command-line skills.
 Each level introduces new tasks involving **file manipulation**, **access control**, **data encoding**, and **system navigation**.

-I am currently on **Level 12**.
+I am currently on **Level 13**.
+Level 12 introduced a new challenge of repeatedly decompressing files represented as a hexdump.
+I had to identify the compression formats (gzip, bzip2, tar), and carefully extract each layer until I reached a human-readable file containing the password.

 Below is a walkthrough of the challenges I've completed so far, along with the techniques I used.

 > _Alert: May contain spoilers!_